 - Digital Humanities Now 2.0: Bigger and Better, with a New Review Process – November 2011

 - Six Month Review of DHNow 2.0 – May 2012

 - Sixteen Month Review of DHNow 2.0 – February 2013

 - Four Year Review of DHNow – November 2013

 Submit your work

-If you would like your blog or website to be considered for inclusion in the Compendium of Digital Humanities or for publication in Digital Humanities Now, please read the Submit Your Work page.
+If you would like your blog or feed to be considered for publication in Digital Humanities Now, please read the Submit Your Work page.

 - Stephanie Westcott, Managing Editor

 - Amanda Regan